 For some, being a cruise ship chef is an ideal lifestyle providing the chance to travel whilst earning good money.
 Other chefs find this lifestyle unbearable.
 It really comes down to our personality and the opportunities available where we live.

-Getting a jobOpens in a new tab. on a cruise ship can be difficult as the competition is fierce.
+Getting a job on a cruise ship can be difficult as the competition is fierce.
 It is also unfortunately the case that many companies require chefs to have experience working on ships already (the classic; can’t get a job without the experience loop)

 If we can demonstrate a dependable and outgoing nature, (perhaps we have worked a ski chalet season as mentioned earlier) we have a better chance at securing a chef job on a cruise ship.